thp/urlwatch/docs/source/jobs.rst

 This job type is a resource-intensive variant of "URL" to handle web pages requiring JavaScript in order to render the content to be monitored.

-The optional ``requests-html`` package must be installed to run "Navigate" jobs (see :ref:`dependencies`).
+The optional ``pyppeteer`` package must be installed to run "Navigate" jobs (see :ref:`dependencies`).

 .. code-block:: yaml